 Crotonic acid is widely used in several industrial sectors.
 It is particularly essential in the synthesis of polymers, resins, and copolymers, where it acts as a reactive agent.
 These polymers are used in the manufacture of plastics, coatings, and composite materials.

-In the pharmaceutical industry, crotonic acid serves as a chemical intermediate in the production of drugs.
+In the pharmaceutical industry, crotonic acid serves as a chemical intermediate in drug production.
 Its reactivity allows for the creation of complex pharmaceutical derivatives.
-It is also used in fine chemistry to produce specific compounds for high-tech applications.
+It is also used in fine chemicals to produce specific compounds for high-tech applications.

-2.2 Use in the cosmetic and food industry
+2.2 Use in the cosmetics and food industries

 Crotonic acid also finds applications in the cosmetics industry.
-It is used in certain formulations to improve the stability and texture of personal care products.
+It is used in certain formulations to improve the stability and texture of skincare products.
 In cosmetics, it is valued for its preservative and emulsifying properties in creams and lotions.

 Although its direct use in food is limited, crotonic acid is often involved in indirect interactions, particularly through food contact materials.
 These materials, such as plastic packaging, use copolymers containing crotonic acid to improve the stability and shelf life of food products.